 - You will be asked to provide some personal information (such as name, address) in order to process your application.
 The information you provide will be held securely in accordance with the General Data Protection Regulation.
-Where required, your data will be forwarded to schools, other local authorities and relevant Council departments to consider and/or verify the information you provide; - You can express up to three preferences for any English Authority School/s; - You cannot express a preference for a school in Wales, Scotland, Ireland or abroad.
-Please contact the relevant authority; - In addition, you cannot apply for a place at an Independent (Private) School.
-Please contact the school directly; - If you reside in another English authority, you will need to apply directly to your home authority, even if the school you wish to apply for is in Cheshire West and Chester;
+Where required, your data will be forwarded to schools, other local authorities and relevant Council departments to consider and/or verify the information you provide; - You can express up to three preferences for any English Council School/s; - You cannot express a preference for a school in Wales, Scotland, Ireland or abroad.
+Please contact the relevant council; - In addition, you cannot apply for a place at an Independent (Private) School.
+Please contact the school directly; - We will only discuss details of the application with the applicant unless an additional contact is named on the application.